Orrick, Missouri: History

-The first community in the area was Albany when it was established by Ely Carter in 1854.
-When he applied for a post office it was denied because there was another Albany already in the state and he used the name of his wife Ada for the post office but still continued to call the town Albany.
+The first community in the area was Albany, established by Ely Carter in 1854.
+When he applied for a post office, the request was denied because another Albany already existed in the state.
+Carter then used the name of his wife, Ada, for the post office, but the town continued to be known as Albany.

-"Bloody Bill" Anderson was killed during the American Civil War during the Battle of Albany on October 24, 1864.
+"Bloody Bill" Anderson was killed during the American Civil War in the Battle of Albany on October 24, 1864.

-Albany formally incorporated in 1871 however by then St. Louis, Kansas City and Northern Star railroad (the Wabash Railroad) laid tracks a mile south in 1868 and 1869 and a new community of Orrick sprung up around them.
+Albany was formally incorporated in 1871; however, by that time the St. Louis, Kansas City and Northern Star Railroad (later the Wabash Railroad) had laid tracks a mile south in 1868 and 1869, leading to the establishment of a new community, Orrick, along the railroad.

-Orrick itself was laid out by the railroad and was named in honor of W. W. Orrick who had drawn up the plat.
-Orrick was incorporated in 1873.
+Orrick was laid out by the railroad and named in honor of W. W. Orrick, who drew up the plat.
+The town was incorporated in 1873.

 Tornadoes

 On January 24, 1967, an unusual winter tornado outbreak destroyed the town's high school, killing two students.

-On May 10, 2014, a severe weather outbreak spawned a tornado just southwest of Orrick.
-As the tornado was heading towards Orrick, it gained strength reaching EF2 intensity as it went through Orrick.
+On May 10, 2014, a severe weather outbreak produced a notable tornado just southwest of Orrick.
+The tornado strengthened as it approached the town, reaching EF2 intensity while passing through Orrick.